javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h3 id="version-filter">Snapshot version filter</h3>
-Version filter is similar to the [CommitId filter](#commit-id-filter).
-It makes sense only for
+Version filter is similar to the [CommitId filter](#commit-id-filter),
-snapshot queries.
+it lets you to find changes (or snapshots) for a concrete object version.

 The Snapshot version is local for each object stored in the JaversRepository
 (as opposed to CommitId, which is the global identifier).